Marine Tanguy

-Marine Tanguy (born July 5, 1989) is a French art entrepreneur who is the founder and CEO of MTArt Agency.
+Marine Tanguy (born 5 July 1989) is a British and French art entrepreneur and author.
+She is the founder and CEO of MTArt Agency.

 Early life and career

 Tanguy was born on the French island of Île de Ré.
-After studying philosophy at Poitiers, she moved to London at the age of 19 and interned at the BBC's The Culture Show.
+Her mother is a primary school teacher and her father a sports teacher on the Island.

 At the age of 21 Tanguy managed her first gallery, the Outsider's Gallery, in London's Soho district.
 Tanguy, who was two years into an art history degree at the University of Warwick at the time, dropped out of the course to take up the role.
+The Outsider's Gallery was founded by Steve Lazarides, the gallerist who discovered many of the top street artists such as Banksy and Invader.

 Two years later in April 2014 Tanguy, along with investor Steph Sebbag, opened the De Re Gallery in Los Angeles.

 MTArt Agency

 In June 2015, Tanguy founded MTArt Agency.
+MTArt Agency was the first talent agency dedicated to visual artists.

 MTArt covers their artists' studio costs, sells their works, implement cultural & commercial partnerships and offers their artists press exposure.
 In return, MTArt Agency gains commission on each piece the artist sells, and artists give one piece of art to the agency's private collection each year.

-The agency reviews 200 portfolios of up-and-coming artists every month, with the value of the selected artists' works growing on average 150% in value year-on-year.
+According to MTArt, the agency reviews 200 portfolios of up-and-coming artists every month, with the value of the selected artists' works growing on average 150% in value year-on-year.
 MTArt Agency currently has offices in London and Paris.

+In July 2022, MTArt was listed on The Times100 as one of the top 100 fastest-growing companies in the UK.
+Investors include Frédéric Jousset, Saul Klein, Simon de Pury and Todd Ruppert of T. Rowe Price.

-In October 2022, an article in Le Monde detailed that several former employees, clients and business partners accused Tanguy of concealed work, tax fraud, customs fraud and moral harassment.
+In October 2022, an article in Le Monde detailed that a few former employees accused Tanguy of concealed work, tax fraud, customs fraud and moral harassment.
+Tanguy has disputed the allegations.
+She stated that MTArt Agency was the target of a blackmail attempt by three former consultants following the termination of their contracts, during which £500,000 was allegedly demanded, and not given, to prevent a campaign against the company.
+In a 2023 interview with Country and Town House, she described the allegations as a "public opinion case" intended to damage her and her business, and argued that the criticism reflected a gendered double standard compared to male entrepreneurs.

-Personal Projects

-Tanguy is a member of the Thousand Network, the Creative Industries Federation and The Association of Women in the Arts.
-Tanguy also serves as a young patron of the V&A Museum and has been appointed Fellow of the Royal Society of Arts.